4.a.3 Identical or monozygotic twin studies

-Several studies on intelligence or IQ inheritance among identical twin brothers, with identical genes, have shown correlations in the intelligence of 80% or close to this figure.
+Several studies on intelligence using IQ inheritance among identical twin brothers have shown correlations close to 80%.

-This argument regarding identical or monozygotic twin studies is definitive because it would not make much sense intelligence had a genetic component so high in some cases and others just the opposite.
+The argument of identical or monozygotic twin studies is definitive because it would not make much sense intelligence had a genetic component so high only in some cases.

-Other question would be why it does not always appear like that.
-We believe Mendelian genetics is the cause of the apparent inconsistency.
+Another question is why it does not always appear like that.
+The cause of the apparent inconsistency is Mendelian genetics.

-An exciting aspect of monozygotic or identical twin studies on intelligence or IQ inheritance is that if the correlation of the twin's IQ with their respective parents were studied; the explained variance would be noticeably less than the mentioned percentage due to the genetic combination derived from Mendel's laws.
+An exciting aspect of identical twin studies on IQ inheritance is that if the correlation of the twin's IQ with their respective parents were measured, the explained variance would be noticeably smaller than the mentioned percentage due to the genetic combination derived from Mendel's laws.

-One of the authors that are most well-known for his IQ studies with twin brothers and his articles in favor of genetic influence on intelligence quotients is Arthur Jensen.
+One of the most well-known authors for his IQ studies with twin brothers and his articles is Arthur Jensen.

-In their book, The Bell Curve; Charles Murray and Richard J. Herrnstein present an intermediate analysis regarding the heritability of IQ and intelligence; it brings together articles about twin brothers, adopted and standard siblings, and works with different, even contradictory conclusions, some of them with monozygotic and dizygotic or non-identical twins.
+In their book, The Bell Curve, Charles Murray, and Richard J. Herrnstein present a meta-analysis bringing together articles about twin brothers, adopted and standard siblings.
+It works with different, even contradictory conclusions, some of them with monozygotic and dizygotic or non-identical twins.
 It is a book on sociology and the consequences of education; it states there is a correlation between genetics and environmental influence that could generate pockets of populations with slower development.

-On the one hand, in statistical twin studies on IQ inheritance, if the observed correlation in one case is 40% and, taking into account Mendelian genetics, the expected is 50% of the real correlation; therefore, the degree of heritability will be the ratio 40% / 50% = 80%
+In statistical twin studies on IQ inheritance, if the observed correlation in one case is 40% and, taking into account Mendelian genetics, the expected is 50% of the real correlation, the degree of heritability will be the ratio 40% / 50% = 80%